Explore what Ut Prosim and leadership mean to you with VT Engage

 These trips are immersive experiences that explore community issues in our region and throughout the eastern United States during weekends, winter breaks, and spring breaks.

-Combat hunger and food waste by redistributing quality, unserved food from on-campus dining centers to area hunger-relief agencies.
+Combat hunger and food waste by redistributing unserved and unsold food from on-campus dining centers to area hunger-relief agencies.

 Join us on half-day or daylong projects that introduce you to our community and the social issues affecting our region.